davidborzek/dynts-bann3r/README.md

 }
 ```

-The configuration file has three parts.
 The `refreshInterval` is the intervals in second within the banner is updated with information from your teamspeak 3 server.
 The default interval is 60 seconds.

 The `connection` part configures the connection to your teamspeak 3 server: